Sean Raggett makes Fratton Park plea as Pompey record biggest attendance since 2020

 ‘This is my fourth year now and I love every home game.
 Especially in League One, there’s not many places you will go to that will have an atmosphere like this place does.’

-Fratton Park has been branded a fortress in recent years, yet last term Pompey struggled to recreate their strong home form shown prior to the Covid-19 pandemic.

-Raggett insisted the Blues need to make PO4 a place a hostile environment and is keen to use their famous atmosphere as an advantage in their promotion push.
+Raggett knows the Fratton faithful have played their part in that – and has encouraged the fans to keep doing their bit off the pitch.

-He followed ‘I think we need to make this place as difficult of a place to come as possible.
+‘I think we need to make this place as difficult of a place to come as possible,’ he said.

 ‘If we can get on the front foot early, then the crowd will get right behind us and the away teams will feel that.